exercism/rust/concepts/iterators/introduction.md

 # Introduction

-In Rust, an iterator is any value that implements the [`Iterator`](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.html).
+In Rust, an iterator is any value that implements the [`Iterator`](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.html) trait.
 The values of an iterator can be manually advanced by calling the `next` method on the iterator.

 ```rust